alan-zhang-22/mdkit/docs/implementation-plan.md

 - ✅ LLM integration framework in place

 **Current Focus:**
-The main remaining work in Phase 2 is implementing the `MarkdownGenerator` class to complete the document processing pipeline.
-Once this is done, the system will be able to process documents end-to-end, from Vision framework input to markdown output.
+The main remaining work in Phase 2 is implementing the `convertPDFToImages` method to complete the multi-page PDF processing pipeline.
+Once this is done, the system will be able to process multi-page PDFs end-to-end, from PDF input to complete markdown output with table of contents.

 **Risk Assessment:**
 - **Low Risk**: Core infrastructure is solid and well-tested